 Identity Verifier means the Person conducting a verification of identity in accordance with the Verification of Identity Standard.

 Instrument has the meaning given to it in the TLA.

+Insurance Act means the Insurance Act 1973 (Cth).

 Insurance Rules means the rules set out in Schedule 3 of these Registrar’s Requirements, as amended from time to time.